Elevation Training Mask

 Tell all the subjects the same thing.
 Let them know they are part of a test to see if restricting airflow can improve exercise performance.
 Do not tell them that some will receive masks with normal airflow and some with restricted airflow.
 They should all believe they are wearing restrictive masks.

 Don't be an unpaid guinea pig for the mask companies.
-Wait until one of them conduct and publish a double-blind, placebo controlled study WITH RESULTS that prove the money you spend on a mask is going to help you.
+Wait until one of them conduct and publish a double-blind, placebo-controlled study WITH RESULTS that proves the money you spend on a mask is going to help you.